 Charadriidae - Plovers, Lapwings, Dotterals, Killdeers

-In most species, the male and the female take care of the nest and the chicks.
-The chicks are precocial.
-That means they can feed themselves right after they hatch.
+In most species, both males and females help care for the nest and young.
+The chicks are precocial, meaning they hatch covered in down and can walk and feed themselves soon after hatching.

 Did You Know?